Constitution and Bylaws of the

 Section 1.
 Meetings of the National Board may be called by the President at any time, and a special meeting may be called upon written request of any twenty (20) members of the National Board addressed to the Secretary.
 At least thirty (30) days notice by mail, facsimile or telephone of such meeting must be given to the members of the National Board, and the notice must state the object of the meeting.
 The National Board shall hold a minimum of three (3) regular meetings per year.

 Section 2.
-Fifty (50) or more voting members of the National Board present at the meeting shall constitute a quorum.
+Fifty (50) or more voting members of the National Board present at the meeting in person (and remotely when offered) shall constitute a quorum.

 Section 3.
 In any instance wherein these Bylaws or the Constitution of this organization shall specify the necessary majority or plurality of votes of the National Board or of any other committee of this organization in terms of fractions, and said designated fraction will not mathematically produce a whole number, the necessary number of votes shall be rounded off to the nearest whole number.